 What likely started out as a school prank has turned into a popular video series called Surveillance Camera Man

-also Video 2 and Video 3.
+also Video 2, Video 3 the others.
 Although parts of this video series are obnoxious, it does raise the question of what we will accept for surveillance in our society.
 We typically accept that stores have CCTV cameras recording us, and with the increase in camera surveillance by law enforcement across North America, there’s not much time for us to have a serious debate on the issue to determine what we deem as acceptable.
 For example, in the case of law enforcement, we’re effectively paying for surveillance gear to spy on ourselves.

 If we’re not explicitly consenting to video or pictures taken of us, what reasonable expectation of privacy does one have regarding the data?
 Can store owners sell their video footage to your employer or insurance company?